iAmShakil/YouTube_PopUp/README.md

 # YouTube PopUp jQuery Plugin
 jQuery plugin to display YouTube video or Vimeo video in PopUp, responsive &amp; retina, Compatible with WordPress, Autoplay support, easy to use.
+Now supports bitly URLs of youtube and videmo videos!!

 ##Live Demo